pierrelouisdelx/NeurofluxDisorderDetection/README.md

 In order to be able to use the models with Docker, nvidia-container-toolkit is required.
 Please refer to the [installation guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) for more information.

 ### Building the Docker Image

+:warning: The dockerfile is using the pytorch/pytorch:2.7.0-cuda12.6-cudnn9-devel image.
+This image is using cuda 12.6 and cudnn 9.0, please check your GPU to see if it is compatible with this version.
+If you want to use a different version of cuda and cudnn, you can change the image in the dockerfile.

 ```bash
 docker build -t neuroflux-detection .